eth1x-finality-gadget-working-group/pm/calls/call_000.md

 - The hardfork schedule is in flux and there are different release models under consideration.
 [9:18](https://youtu.be/ot_io5Xi13M?t=558)
 - A release timeline that adds small changes to the network more frequently is desirable, as opposed to larger releases with less frequency.
 [11:44](https://youtu.be/ot_io5Xi13M?t=704)
-- Issuance reduction would require a hardfork, however, a finality gadget without an issuance change would not necessarily require a hardfork.
+- [Hardfork vs softfork] Issuance reduction would require a hardfork, however, a finality gadget without an issuance change would not necessarily require a hardfork.
 [12:55](https://youtu.be/ot_io5Xi13M?t=775)

 ### Eth1 Beacon Chain Awareness
 [15:20](https://youtu.be/ot_io5Xi13M?t=920)